Portrait by Paul Gonella

-Born in Zambia in 1969, to a “very Irish mother and very English father”, Pete Codling lived in Cornwall, Scotland and London before settling in Portsmouth, his dockyard hometown, a cultural melting pot, adding to the mixed heritage of his daughter, extended family, and friends.
+Born in Zambia in 1969, to a “very Irish mother and very English father”, Pete Codling lived in Cornwall, Scotland, and London before settling in Portsmouth, his dockyard hometown, a cultural melting pot, adding to the mixed heritage of his daughter, extended family, and friends.

-At sixteen he went straight to Portsmouth College of Art & Design (1986 -1991) and then to East London Polytechnic to complete his BA Fine Art in Sculpture.
-From there to Wimbledon School of Art to study Site Specific Sculpture (1992 -93) and transferring back to The University of Portsmouth to complete his master’s degree in 1994.
+At sixteen he went straight to Portsmouth College of Art & Design (1986 -1991) and then to East London Polytechnic to complete his BA Hons in Fine Art in Drawing & Sculpture.
+From there to Wimbledon School of Art to study Site Specific Sculpture (1992 -93) and transferring back to Portsmouth to complete his master’s degree in 1994.
 He is a regular visiting lecturer to art schools and creative mentor to fellow artists.

-He has had an established career as a sculptor and designer of public artworks, receiving commissions from Local Government and for Lottery-funded regeneration projects throughout the UK.
-Using ceramic, steel, concrete, bronze, resin, wood, stone and mosaic, he has created community projects commissioned to give local populations a sense of place, engagement, empowerment, and ownership.
+He has had an established career as a sculptor and designer of public artworks, receiving commissions from Local Government funded regeneration projects throughout the UK.
+Using a variety of materials and scale, from the epic to the miniature, he has created award winning community projects commissioned to give local populations a sense of place, engagement, empowerment, and ownership.

-A lifelong drawer, Pete formerly relied upon drawing as a method of investigating forms in 3D for sculpture, using drawing as a tool of fabrication and understanding rather than a medium in its own right.
-He has spent the last decade producing a large body of work on paper focused on narrative figurative drawing, inspired by artist residencies and his personal journey, in vocation as artist and storyteller.
+A lifelong drawer, he relied upon drawing as a method of practical investigation and proposal for sculpture, using drawing as a tool of fabrication and understanding rather than a pictorial medium.
+But he has spent the last decade producing a large body of work on paper focused on narrative figurative drawing, inspired by artist residencies and his personal journey, in vocation as artist and storyteller.
 His work references the personal and poetic as well as political, environmental, and global issues.